colehcagle/HighLow-Games/README.md

 # Simple-Games
-These are Java programs created through BlueJ that serve as simple games.
+These are Java programs that serve as simple games.
 Some games have multiple programs because of slight changes in rules, such as the High-Low games.
 Some programs are inspired by the book, "Learn Java the Easy Way" by Bryson Payne.
 The game specifics are listed below...

 HighLow.java is a range between -100 and 100.
 Guess the randomly generated number in this range.